Terry Smith (American football, born 1959): Coaching career

-After leading the Spartans to the Great Britain national championship in order to qualify for the European Football League European Championship competition, Smith led the Spartans to victories over the Dublin Celts from Ireland in a game played in Dublin, Ireland, the Amsterdam Crusaders from the Netherlands in the European Quarter-Final in a game played in Manchester, England, the Berlin Adler from Germany in the European Semi-Final in a game played in Rimini, Italy, and the Legnano Frogs from Italy in the European Championship Final in Rimini, Italy, to win the 1990 Eurobowl Championship.
+At the same time Smith was coaching the Great Britain National Team, he was the player/head coach of the Manchester Spartans, where he led the Spartans to the Great Britain national championship in 1989 and qualified the Spartans for the European Football League 1990 European Professional Club Championship competition, called the EuroBowl.
+In the 1990 EuroBowl, Smith led his Spartans to victories over the Dublin Celts from Ireland in a game played in Dublin, Ireland, over the Amsterdam Crusaders from the Netherlands in the European Quarter-Final in a game played in Manchester, England, over the Berlin Adler from Germany in the European Semi-Final in a game played in Rimini, Italy, and over the Legnano Frogs from Italy in the European Championship Final in Rimini, Italy, to win the 1990 Eurobowl Championship.
+Until Smith and his Spartans, no British Club had ever won a single game in European competitions, but Smith's Spartans went 4-0 and won the entire European Championship in their first attempt.
 Smith and his Spartans also played in the Schweppes Cool Masters European Final in Hamburg, Germany in 1992.

-With the Great Britain National Team, Smith led Great Britain to victories over France, Germany, and Finland by a combined score of 99-12 to win the 1989 European Nations Championship.
+With the Great Britain National Team, Smith led Great Britain to victories over France, Germany, and Finland by a combined score of 99–12 to win the 1989 European Nations Championship.

 Prior to Smith becoming head coach, no British team in history, club team or national team, had ever won a single game in European competition.
 However, Smith transformed the British game and went a perfect 7 wins and no losses in all European competitions with both of his two teams, the Spartans and the Great Britain national team, winning the first two European Championships in British American football history.

-As a result of these successes, Smith was nominated to Queen Elizabeth II for national end-of-year awards.
+As a result of these successes, Smith was nominated by Queen Elizabeth II for national end-of-year awards.

-Smith was the first coach in European history to have won both the Club European Championship and the European Nation’s Championship.
+Smith was the first coach in European history to have won both the Club European Championship and the European Nation's Championship.
 He won more than 100 games in total as a head coach, while losing only 15.
 Due to his coaching success, Smith was selected as the National Coach of the Year three straight times, and as the European Coach of the Year twice.
-In addition, due to his playing and coaching success, Smith was selected to the Great Britain American Football Hall of Fame in 2004, and to the Minor league football (gridiron) American Football Association (AFA) Hall of Fame in 1995.
+In addition, due to his playing and coaching success, Smith was selected to the Great Britain American Football Hall of Fame in 2004, and to the American Football Association (AFA) Hall of Fame in 1995 as one of only three Hall of Fame members to ever be chosen in the International category.